 Scholars are able to form stronger relationships with faculty outside of the classroom.

 Engagement as a small group with a professor and with upper class student advisory council members connects students with research and senior project opportunities.

 As leaders and co-owners of cohorts, students gain experience creating innovative programs and peer mentorship of under-class students.

-College Scholars are eligible Scholars Summer Fellowships with funding of $2,000 towards a faculty mentored research project.
+College Scholars are eligible for Scholars Summer Fellowship funding to support faculty mentored research projects and other academic endeavors.

 Engage with your small cohorts of 8-10 students organized around interdisciplinary themes.
 Programming is informed by Faculty Principals, student members, and College Scholars Leadership Council.

 Attend monthly events, which may take the form of on campus meetings and discussions or field trips, plan one program during the academic year and attend an annual cohort-wide retreat.